JHU-PL-Lab/odefa/README.md

 Step 2 - Install system dependencies

 The required system packages include `time` and `opam`.
 (See `Debugging.md` or below on how to install `opam` in the QEmu image).
 Noting `eval $(opam env)` is automatic evaluated when you login the shell session for the next time.
-You need manually execute it once to run the following instruction in this shell session,
+You need manually execute it once to run the following instruction in this shell session.

 ```
 sudo apt update